How to Insert Text Box in Google Docs

 - Click “Save and Close” to insert the shaped text box into your document.

-How to Insert a Text Box in Google Docs on Mobile
+How to Insert Text Box in Google Docs on Mobile

 The Google Docs mobile app (iOS and Android) does not support the Drawing tool.
 If you try to find it, it won’t be there.
 For a true floating text box, you’ll need to switch to a desktop browser.